 - Students arrive after school dismissal and have a snack

 - Site Leader welcomes group and explains the plan for the day

-- Mentor/mentee activity time
+- Mentor/student activity time

 - Students say goodbye and board bus to go home

-- Fun and educational get-to-know-you activities such as games, puzzles, discussion topics, craft projects, etc.;
+- Fun and educational get-to-know-you activities such as games, puzzles, discussion topics, craft projects, etc.

-- Working on the students’ homework and drawing connections between academic and real-world success;
+- Working on the students’ homework and drawing connections between academic and real-world success

 How do I become a Mentor?